 First, know the level of competition

 It starts with having a good understanding of the competitive landscape, which definitely isn’t always easy.
-Every league and level of volleyball play is different – not always in big ways, but often just enough to make it unclear of exactly how your own team compares.
+Every league and level of volleyball play is different.
+It’s not always in big ways.
+Often it’s just enough to make it unclear of exactly how your own team compares.

 I faced this situation when I first started coaching in England.
 I’d never seen any BUCS level matches when I started coaching the university teams.
 Likewise with NVL Division 1 when I took over the local women’s team playing at that level midway through their season.
-I had to learn all that as I went, and in the meantime could just deal with what I had in front of me.
+I had to learn all that as I went.
+In the meantime I could just deal with what I had in front of me.

 Actually, in the case of the NVL women’s team I was revising expectations just prior to matches!
-The team was bottom of the league when I took over and in the 2nd and 3rd matches I coached we were away to two of the top three teams in the league at that point.
+The team was bottom of the league when I took over.
+In the 2nd and 3rd matches I coached we were away to two of the top three teams in the league at that point.
 Naturally, my expectations going in weren’t particularly high for getting wins.
-Once I saw the competition (talented, but much less experienced than my team), I completely shifted from a “Let’s see what we can take away from this” to “We can win, and here’s what we need to do to accomplish that” mentality.
+Once I saw the competition (talented, but much less experienced than my team), I completely shifted.
+I started with a “Let’s see what we can take away from this” mindset.
+That became a “We can win, and here’s what we need to do to accomplish that” mentality.

-This past season it was a very different situation.
-I’d been through a year of seeing not only BUCS league play, but also the competition level at Final 8s.
-As a result, I had a good idea of how competitive my team would be in our league while also let me know exactly where the team needed to be in its level of play in order to compete with the teams at Final 8s.
+My second season with Exeter was a very different situation.
+I’d been through a year of seeing BUCS league play.
+As a result, I had a good idea of how competitive my team would be in our league.
+Importantly, I also saw the competition level at Final 8s.
+That let me know exactly where the team needed to be in order to compete there.
 This understanding was massive in my working with the team to set goals and expectations from the start.
-It also featured heavily in planning my training focus and progressions over the course of the season to get the team to level it needed to be at to reach and compete at Final 8s.
+It also was big in planning my training focus and progressions over the course of the season to get the team to level it needed to be at to reach and compete at Final 8s.
 Considering the team ended up playing in the national semifinals, I think things went pretty well. 🙂

 Second, know your team

-Just as important as understanding the competition and what it takes to be successful is being able to honestly assess the strengths and weaknesses of your own team.
-It’s all fine and good to want to win the championship, but that expectation can be quite destructive if the reality of the situation is that your team just doesn’t have the necessary level of talent.
+Just as important as knowing the competition and what it takes to succeed is being able to honestly assess the strengths and weaknesses of your own team.
+It’s all fine and good to want to win the championship, but that expectation can be quite destructive if the reality of the situation is that your team just doesn’t have the talent.

-Using myself as an example, the university team I coach does not have any players on scholarship.
-A number of others do, however, putting us at a competitive disadvantage.
-In particular, a couple of teams have squads stacked with scholarship athletes, allowing them to line up a bunch of ex-Team GB and US collegiate players – and in some cases former professionals.
-There is no way we could compete with that, so we have to have more realistic expectations.
+Using myself as an example, the university team I coached did not have any players on scholarship.
+A number of others did, however, putting us at a competitive disadvantage.
+In particular, a couple of teams had squads stacked with scholarship athletes, allowing them to line up a bunch of ex-Team GB and US collegiate players – and in some cases former professionals.
+There is no way we could compete with that, so we had to have more realistic expectations.
 We knew we couldn’t contend for the BUCS championship, so we set our sights lower.